 He or she then shares that information with the book club.

 The “Wild Card” 5th grade literature circle role chooses to share with her group any reading comprehension activity or strategy.

 Last but not least in this list of literature circle roles for 5th grade students is the Word Whiz.

 Always on the lookout for interesting vocabulary, his/her main duty is explaining to the group how he used context clues to learn unfamiliar words.

 Additionally, he identifies multiple-meaning words from the text, explaining the various definitions.

 5th Grade Literature Circle Books

-After deciding on a few literature circle roles for your 5th graders, choose a high-interest book for them to explore.
+After deciding on a few literature circle roles for 5th grade book clubs, choose a high-interest book for them to explore.

 You’re sure to find a good fit using the following list of literature circle books, selected especially with fifth graders in mind.